Cross Country teams prepare for Districts

 Hustling Huseman

-Finishing the race strong, Aunna Huseman is one of the leading runners for the girls cross country team.
+Finishing the race strong, Aunna Huseman is one of the leading runners for the girl's cross country team.

 Hustling Huseman Finishing the race strong, Aunna Huseman is one of the leading runners for the girl’s cross country team.